RevealBi/Documentation/en/dashboards/dashboard-linking.md

 #### Visualization is Maximized Trigger

-If you choose this option a link symbol will appear in the upper right corner of the visualization in _Dashboard Edit_ mode.
-So instead of maximizing the visualization, clicking/tapping in the upper right corner will open another dashboard/the URL you have linked to.
+If you choose this option a link symbol will appear in the upper right corner of the visualization in _Dashboard View_ mode.
+So instead of maximizing the visualization, selecting the link symbol in the upper right corner will open another dashboard, or the URL you have linked to.